asrorbekh/node-rest-api/README.md

 ## Contributing

-As much as you can create pull request to this project
+As much as you can create pull request to this project.

 ## MIT License